amit-vishwa/pizza-mania/README.md

 # pizza-mania
-Backend application demonstrating use of Spring Security using AWS Cognito
+Backend application demonstrating the use of Spring Security using AWS Cognito

+Go through Postman collection and application documents in the resources folder for more information